hollyschinsky/ios-webview-www/README.md

 ## ios-webview-www
-The required resources needed for the sample iOS PhoneGap project template.
+The required resources and instructions for embedding a PhoneGap webview into an iOS Native Project quickly.

 ### Quick Start Usage
 1. Add the following to your native iOS project Podfile to get this dependency from the CocoaPods registry